rust-lang/book/second-edition/src/ch03-05-control-flow.md

 through the loop.

 As a more concise alternative, you can use a `for` loop and execute some code for each item in a collection.
-A `for` loop looks like this code in Listing 3-5:
+A `for` loop looks like the code in Listing 3-5.

 <span class="filename">Filename: src/main.rs</span>